KatsuteDev/Background/HELP.md

 ### (Windows) Doesn't work on WSL [#27](https://github.com/KatsuteDev/Background/issues/27#issuecomment-1233610914)

-As described in [#27](https://github.com/KatsuteDev/Background/issues/27#issuecomment-1233610914), you can not change the background while running this extension in a remote WSL window.
-You can however still use custom backgrounds by installing and making changes in the main VSCode window, then opening a remote WSL window.
+Backgrounds can not be changed while running this extension in a remote WSL window.
+Backgrounds must be changed by making changes in the main VSCode window, then opening the remote WSL window.

 ### (Mac) read-only file system [#76](https://github.com/KatsuteDev/Background/issues/76)